Batteries packed with heroin found in Alabama traffic stop - NewsBreak

 Batteries packed with heroin found in Alabama traffic stop

-Al.com reported that a Texas man was charged with possession of heroin with intent to distribute after he was pulled over on Feb.
-10.Emergency crews respond to fatal brush fire
+Al.com reports that a Texas man was charged with possession of heroin with intent to distribute after he was pulled over Feb.
+10.Alabama civil rights leaders respond to the latest bomb threat to HBCUs

-Federal court records show that drug task force agents stopped the man’s vehicle on Interstate 20/59 in Greene County for speeding and following too closely.

 Homeland Security Investigations Special Agent Quinn Harris says officers spotted three spare batteries in the rear of the vehicle.
 Harris said officers used a portable X-Ray machine to scan the batteries and found anomalies inside.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.